Indoor Positioning System (IPS)

 How does Indoor Positioning impact an organization’s performance?

 Most facilities nowadays have some form of networking.
 There is minimal additional infrastructure that is needed to support this type of system.
-These systems typically consist of Bluetooth beacons placed throughout a facility that would emitting a signal and then it looks for these signals and measures the strength and usage.
+These systems typically consist of Bluetooth beacons placed throughout a facility that would emit a signal and then it looks for these signals and measures the strength and usage.

 Where is the “edge” of the Indoor Positioning solution deployed?

-The edge of indoor positoning may vary depending on the type of system.
+The edge of indoor positioning may vary depending on the type of system.
 If it is an ultrawide banned network, it may be better in accuracy but it requires custom hardware infrastructure.
 If it is Wi-Fi or Bluetooth, then it may already be installed and no additional infrastructure is needed.

 Which organizations, departments or individuals typically make the investment decisions and allocate the Indoor Positioning budget?